IDKSenpai/Coffee-System/README.md

 Final:
 - You need to go to folder frontend run: npm run dev
-- Go to folder backend run php artisan serve
+- Go to folder backend and run: php artisan serve

-After that open chrome and run: http://localhost:5173/
+After that open Chrome and run: http://localhost:5173/

+If you want to use printer in Chrome: chrome://flags/#enable-experimental-web-platform-features and enable it